robinarimbour/food-classification/README.md

 The model was trained using the [**USDA SR Legacy Food Dataset**](https://fdc.nal.usda.gov/download-datasets/), a publicly available dataset containing standardized nutritional information for a wide variety of food products.
 The target output is derived from the [**Nutri-Score system**](https://en.wikipedia.org/wiki/Nutri-Score), which evaluates food healthiness using key nutritional factors.

 A **Streamlit web application** is included to allow users to input nutritional values and receive real-time predictions.
+The application also supports **EasyOCR**-based image extraction, enabling users to upload a nutrition label image and automatically extract nutritional information for prediction.

 ---